Current Guided Walks Programme

 Finally, do you know how to contact the emergency services by mobile phone?
 The best number to call is 112 as this will get through in more circumstances than 999.
 It works throughout Europe and USA.
 You can also register your mobile phone to send text messages to 112, which are even more likely to get through than a voice call.
 Walk Leaders and those walking alone are strongly advised to look at this video to learn more about how to contact the emergency services.

-If you wish to become a Walk Leader for the Society, or if you have any ideas for walks please contact the Walks Secretary, Anne Pritchard, using the form below.
+If you wish to become a Walk Leader for the Society, or if you have any ideas for walks please contact the Walks Secretary, Anne Pritchard, using this form.